sophiaallui/SimpleTweet/README.md

 Describe any challenges encountered while building the app.
 I forgot to follow users on my twitter account, leading me to believe I had a bug.
 Also tried implementing bottom line but cannot do it.
+Coould def spend more time on the UI aspect, will get back to it

 ## Open-source libraries used